labex-labs/labex-cheatsheets/docs/cheatsheets/en/linux.md

   <BaseQuizOption value="D">-r</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-i` option makes grep case-insensitive, so it will match both uppercase and lowercase letters.
-For example, `grep -i "error" file.txt` will match "Error", "ERROR", and "error".
+    The <code>-i</code> option makes grep case-insensitive, so it will match both uppercase and lowercase letters.
+For example, <code>grep -i "error" file.txt</code> will match "Error", "ERROR", and "error".
   </BaseQuizAnswer>
 </BaseQuiz>